PSY111C: Basic Principles of Psychology

 Statement on Self-Care

-Your academic success in this course and throughout your college career depends heavily on your personal health and wellbeing.
+Your success in this course and throughout your college career depends heavily on your personal health and wellbeing.
 Stress is a common part of the college experience, and it often can be compounded by unexpected life changes outside the classroom.
 Your other professors and I strongly encourage you to take care of yourself throughout the term, before the demands of midterms and finals reach their peak.
-Please feel free to talk with me about any difficulty you may be having that may impact your performance in this course as soon as it occurs and before it becomes unmanageable.
-Please also know that there are a number of other support services on campus that stand ready to assist you.
-I strongly encourage you to contact them if you need them.
+Before circumstances and conditions become overwhelming, please don’t hesitate to speak with me about any difficulty you may be having that may affect your academic performance.
+Please know as well that there are a number of support services on campus available to assist you, as needed.
 You can make appointments with Health Services by calling x-6102.
 Appointments for Counseling Services can be made online at any time through MyHanover.

 Gladish Center for Teaching and Learning